Majkel97/Food_Order_System/README.md

 ## Usage

-1. Run following commands from app directory
+1. Run the following commands from the app directory

    ```
    cd .docker
    docker compose build
    ```

-2. Docker will install all requirments, create and apply migrations and then start server using the following commands from Dockerfile and docker-compose.yaml
+2. Docker will install all requirements, create and apply migrations, and then start the server using the following commands from Dockerfile and docker-compose.yaml

    ```
    bash -c "python manage.py makemigrations